HomeSpecialties › General Surgery

 Is general surgery hard to get into?

 Yes.
-The program is capped by accredited posts and selection is national and competitive — in the 2024 intake, 290 applications produced 133 offers.
+The program is capped by accredited posts and selection is national and competitive (see figures in the Competitiveness section).
 The harder part for most is the years spent as an unaccredited service registrar building the CV and operative experience needed to be selected.

 How long does it take?